 This has been a great week for the Yorkshire & Humber Academic Health Science Network (AHSN) as we joined representatives of other northern AHSNs ...

-A coordinated programme of evidence-based improvement interventions delivered in partnership with primary and community care teams with the aim of delivering high quality, person-centred, coordinated care for older people with frailty and their carers.
+A coordinated programme of evidence-based improvement interventions delivered in partnership with primary and community care teams, academics and industry partners with the aim of building improved systems of care for older people living with frailty and their carers.
 Our Healthy Ageing programme builds on our own electronic Frailty Index (eFI) tool.
 The eFI represents a major, innovative advance in the care of older people because, for the first time, it enables identification and severity grading of frailty using existing primary care data without the need for a resource-intensive clinical assessment.
-GPs and CCGs are using the eFI to improve the quality of care for people with frailty through better targeting of evidence-based interventions, improved planning of health service utilisation and the development of more appropriate, proactive, goal-orientated care.
+GPs and CCGs are using the eFI to improve the quality of care for people with frailty through better targeting of evidence-based interventions, more appropriate, proactive, goal-orientated care and improved planning of health service utilisation.

 Life expectancy is increasing, the number of people aged 85 years and older is projected to rise from 14 million to 19 million by 2020 and to 40 million by 2050.
-In 2012, the estimated average life expectancy for females was 79 years, and for males, it was 71 years.
+In 2017, the estimated average UK life expectancy for females was 83.1 years, and for males, it was 79.4 years.
 Increased life expectancy offers opportunities and challenges as people who live longer are at risk of developing health conditions related to the ageing process that are likely to have a significant impact on individuals, their families and society.
 Frailty is a condition that is common in old age.
 It develops because, as we get older, our bodies changes and can lose their inbuilt reserves.
 These changes mean that older people with frailty can experience sudden, dramatic changes in their health when they have an illness.
 Major shifts in health, social and economic policies are therefore required to support an ageing population.
-This programme supports those in health and care settings to provide safe care to people with frailty, better meet the needs of older people with frailty and their carers and reduce health and social care resource use.
+This programme supports those in health and care settings to improve care for people living with frailty, better meet the needs of older people with frailty and their carers and reduce health and social care resource use.

 How are we helping?